FEAR is the answer you were waiting for.

-Fear to be missing out, fear I would never be truly happy despite all my successes and accomplishments on the corporate ladder, fear I would postpone my own dream to travel to prioritise th common goal of a shining CV and spotless career.
+Fear to miss out, fear I would never be truly happy despite all my professional success and accomplishments on the corporate ladder, fear I would postpone my own dream to travel to prioritise the common goal of a shining CV and spotless career.

 Fear I would never see the world with my own eyes, photograph it or writing about it.

-Fear my travel around Australasia would stay in the dream drawer forever.
+Fear my travel around Australia, New Zealand, Fiji and Samoa would stay in the dream drawer forever.

 Fear I would never touch the Taj Mahal, speak a few words of Hindi and fear I couldn’t never surf in Australia, fear I would never ride a camel.
 Fear I couldn’t never see a kangaroo or hug a koala or watch the stars in the middle of the desert.

-Fear I wouldn’t see the skyscrapers in Hong Kong or discover the secret of mysterious Myanmar.
+Fear I wouldn’t never become a digital nomad or discover the secrets of Myanmar.

-Fear I would miss my one chance for happiness.
-And this might sound all a bit dramatic, because it is in fact.
-When somebody close to you does die, that fear you have dominated or forgotten for so long, comes out of nowhere and starts eating you alive.
-This is what happened last year and this is what got me on the road 6 months later.
+Fear I would miss my one chance to be happy.
+This might sound all a bit dramatic, because it is, in fact.
+When somebody close to you dies, that fear you have dominated, forgotten or avoided for so long, comes out of nowhere and starts eating you alive.
+This is what happened in 2015 and this is what got me on the road a few months later.

-FORGET YOUR CAREER, YOUR BOSS OR YOUR “STUPID” PROFESSIONAL GOALS
+FORGET YOUR CAREER, YOUR SALARY OR YOUR “STUPID” PROFESSIONAL GOALS

 Eat the world